RyantheKing/RyansSite/_posts/2025-04-11-backup-synology-with-omv.md

 ```
 If you haven't already, to make sure devices on external networks can connect to your VPN Server, forward port `1194` over `UDP` on the router your Synology NAS connects to.
 ![Port Forwarding](/assets/images/posts/portforward.png){:style="display: block; margin: 0 auto; width: 100%;"}
-<figcaption>What the port forwarding setting looks like on my linksys router</figcaption>
+<figcaption>What the port forwarding setting looks like on my Linksys router</figcaption>
 <br>

 ### OMV VPN Setup